aws-samples/aws-cognito-apigw-angular-auth/README.md

 4. Go to the CloudFormation console, select the stack created on item 2 and open the OUTPUTS tab.
 All resources we'll need will be there.
 Use the information to fill up the details under RESOURCE IDENTIFIERS of the file "src/aws.service.ts" including the region.

-5. Go to the Cognito Console, select the Identity Pool created by CloudFormation and click on EDIT IDENTITY POOL.
+5. Go to the Cognito Console, select the Identity Pool created by CloudFormation under FEDERATED IDENTITIES and click on EDIT IDENTITY POOL.

 6. Go to the AUTENTICATION PROVIDERS section, select the tab GOOGLE+, click on the UNLOCK button and add the details on the Google API ID generated on step 4.
 Save the changes.